AmyB47/dsp/lessons/statistics/3-1-actual_biased.md

 resp = nsfg.ReadFemResp()
 ```

 I aggregated the counts of the respondent variable NUMKDHH by number of children under 18 in the household.
 I put this information into a Python dictionary where the keys are the number of children under 18 in the household, and the values are the number of families in the survey that have this number of children.
+In total 7,643 households were surveyed.

 ```python
 counts_actual = dict(resp['numkdhh'].value_counts())